-1. Implied threat.
-A debt collector may violate this section by an implied threat of violence.
-For example, a debt collector may not pressure a consumer with statements such as “We’re not playing around here–we can play tough” or “We’re going to send somebody to collect for us one way or the other.”
+A debt collector can violate this section by an express or even implied threat of violence.
+For example, a debt collector may not pressure a consumer with statements such as “we’re not playing around here–we can play tough” or “we’re going to send somebody to collect for us one way or the other.”

 Abusive language includes religious slurs, profanity, obscenity, calling the consumer a liar or a deadbeat, and the use of racial or sexual epithets.

 The publication of a list of consumers who allegedly refuse to pay debts, except to a consumer reporting agency or to persons meeting the requirements of section 1681a(f) or 1681b(3) of this title.

 Prohibits the “publication of a list of consumers who allegedly refuse to pay debts,” except to report the items to a “consumer reporting agency,” as defined in the Fair Credit Reporting Act or to a party otherwise authorized to receive it under that Act.

 The advertisement for sale of any debt to coerce payment of the debt.

 This is essentially an “anti-shaming” provision, designed to prohibit debt collectors from coercing a consumer into payment, by publicizing the debt.
 This provision can also prohibit a debt collector from distributing a list of alleged debtors to its creditor subscribers.
 However, a coded lists, for example, one showing only the driver’s license number and first three letters of each consumer’s name would not violate this provision, because such publication is permitted under the Fair Credit Reporting Act.
 Providing a list for use by an investigator also does not violate this provision, so long as the contact is “reasonably necessary to effectuate a post-judgment judicial remedy.”
 Finally, a public notice required by law (for example, as a prerequisite to enforcement of a security interest in connection with a debt) doesn’t violate this section.